I wish I could offer more than my story-I wish I could tell of a cure, or of a new discovery or research. I hope one day that will be a possibility!

-I will start at the beginning.
-When I was about 5 weeks pregnant with my first, Isaac, I started throwing up and feeling extremely nauseated.
+When I was about 5 weeks pregnant with my first, I started throwing up and feeling extremely nauseated.
 Morning sickness, right?
 That's what everyone told me.
 I was so nauseated that I couldn't eat or drink anything.
-Picture you, with the flu, the moment you are bending over the toilet to throw up-just that extreme, "it's coming up", panicked nausea-24 hours a day.
+Picture the flu, the moment you are going to throw up-just that extreme, "it's coming up", panicked nausea-24 hours a day.
 It does not come in spurts, or waves or at different time, it is ever present.
 I couldn't put food in my mouth, look at food, smell food, even water-I could be gagging it up before it went down my throat.
-I quickly grew weaker and weaker, and lost weight quickly.
+I grew weaker and weaker and lost weight quickly.

-I am so lucky, SO lucky, that at around 14-15 weeks the intensity began to fade-I was still sick but the weight loss and extreme nausea began to fade slowly.
+At around 14-15 weeks the intensity began to fade for me-I was still sick but the weight loss and extreme nausea began to fade slowly.
 Some women who have this have it the entire pregnancy.
 (Here is what 9 months of hyperemesis is like.)
 Because of that (the body can only starve so long) these women are sometimes hospitalized throughout, have a torn esophagus from throwing up so much, feeding tubes and constant IV's with a concoction of medications dripping into them.

-I switched to a midwife the second pregnancy and she knew my history and she was incredibly attentive from the start.
-Although I tested positive often from ketones in my 2nd and 3rd pregnancies in those first weeks, I never needed to be hospitalized OR needed IV's.
+I switched to a midwife for my next pregnancies and she knew my history and she was incredibly attentive from the start.
+Although I tested positive often from ketones in my other pregnancies in those first weeks, I never needed to be hospitalized or needed IV's.
 (One of the crappiest things about hyperemesis is that once you get to a certain dehydration level it is super hard to recover from it-and every symptom just gets worse and worse-it is a vicious cycle-it needs to be diagnosed early on.)
-It was hell though.
-It was so hard to care for my younger children and by pure will and an extremely helpful and understanding husband we made it through 10 weeks-those 10 weeks feel like 10 years when you have hyperemesis.
-I think with my 2nd and 3rd and 4th babies I kept the weight loss around 10-12 pounds.
-I have many memories of just laying on the floor while the little one(s) crawled around me-they probably enjoyed it because I was always right there with them, never rushing around or cleaning or cooking.
-I know I sound crazy-people will ask, "If it was that bad why have more?"
-Because I have a terrible memory, I have had unrealistic optimism that I won't get it "this time", and crazy crazy baby love.
-I have also deeply resented this illness and felt like I would NOT let it determine my family size.
+It was very difficult to care for my younger children and by pure will and an extremely helpful and understanding husband we made it through 10 or so weeks-those 10 weeks feel like 10 years when you have hyperemesis.
+The whole family pays a price when it comes to hyperemesis.
+It puts enormous stress on the family.

 I will be honest and tell you that one of the very frustrating things about having hyperemesis is that it is misunderstood.
-I did NOT have an "eating disorder"-I would have LOVED to eat more than a few hundred calories a day, trust me!
-It had nothing to do with wanting to gain weight or not-purely biological, not one bit psychological.
-And yes, I tried everything and anything that ever did anybody a bit of good and nothing helped a bit.
-When people say things like, "Try eating crackers, or popsicles, or ginger or Gatorade, SeaBands, B6..." or "Oh yeah, I was sick too, but when I ate, or threw up I felt so much better" you just know they do not get it.
-NOTHING makes you feel better when you have hyperemesis-there is NO food that sounds good, there is NO food that does not make you feel nauseated, there is NO food that does not take incredible will power and work to just chew and swallow...or even look at!
+It has nothing to do with wanting to gain weight or not-purely biological, not one bit psychological.
+"Try eating crackers, or popsicles, or ginger or Gatorade, SeaBands, B6..." or "Oh yeah, I was sick too, but when I ate, or threw up I felt so much better" when you hear these things, even though you know it's meant to be helpful, it sometimes feels lonelier and more frustrating when you suffer from hyperemesis.
+Nothing makes you feel better when you have hyperemesis-there is no food that sounds good, there is no food that does not make you feel nauseated, there is no food that does not take incredible will power and work to just chew and swallow...or even look at!
 (Which makes it so frustrating when you can't keep it down!)
-You can not even THINK of food without puking or wanting to puke.
+You can not even think of food without puking or wanting to puke.
 If you do manage to eat a certain food, once you eat it, you almost never want it again.
 Even this could be manageable for one or two weeks but any more than that, your body just gets more and more depleted and there are so many side effects because of that.

 Here is a chart I found that I think helps explain the difference between morning sickness and hyperemesis.

-Emotional health?
-That's another part of the story but one of the common secondary illnesses that goes right along with hyperemesis is depression.
-The inability to eat and drink and nourish yourself, to care for your family, being in pain and feeling miserable 24/7, unable to go out into the world and function, absolutely takes it tolls after weeks and weeks.
+The inability to eat and drink and nourish yourself, to care for your family, being in pain and feeling miserable 24/7, unable to go out into the world and function-just doing little "daily life things" takes enormous will and effort, absolutely takes it tolls after weeks and weeks.
 The fear of this illness not ending, watching the life you love unfold from the couch while you can't participate is emotionally draining too.
 There are days when it was so hard to get out of bed-days when I thought, "I can't do this anymore-I can't struggle through every hour feeling so physically sick and miserable every minute for one more long day."
 But I did-because I had to for the sake of my kids and this beautiful child growing inside of me.
 And I prayed a A LOT.
 I prayed that I would have the strength I needed physically, and I prayed at the same time that this baby's heart would still be beating at the next ultrasound.
 Oh, how I lived for those ultrasounds, as nerve-wracking as they were for me.
 That beating heart gave me the strength I needed to make it-2 weeks at a time.
 It meant all of this was worth it.